alchemyplatform/aa-sdk/site/packages/aa-ethers/provider-adapter/constructor.md

 # constructor

 There are two ways to construct `EthersProviderAdapter`.
-You can provide either the `rpcProvider` and `chainId` to have the `EthersProviderAdapter` constructor, which will initialize the `SmartAccountProvider` using the input parameters internally.
+You can provide either the `rpcProvider` and `chainId` to have the `EthersProviderAdapter` constructor, which will initialize the `SmartAccountClient` using the input parameters internally.

-Or you can also input a `SmartAccountProvider` instance already initialized (`AlchemyProvider` for instance) to the `EthersProviderAdapter` constructor.
+Or you can also input a `SmartAccountClient` instance already initialized (`AlchemyProvider` for instance) to the `EthersProviderAdapter` constructor.

 ## Usage